 - Based on the observed reinfection of COVID-19, subject are unlikely to get re-infected with COVID-19.
-Patients who are infected with COVID-19 or had recent COVID-19 infection should delay their vaccination until 6 months have passed since their infection and receive one does of vaccine.
+Patients who are infected with COVID-19 or had recent COVID-19 infection should delay their vaccination until 90 days have passed since their infection.

 - Subjects who had recent exposure to confirmed cases shouldn’t be vaccinated until the quarantine period is over.

 - Persons with acute PCR-confirmed COVID-19, including those with onset of PCR-confirmed infection between doses, should not be vaccinated until after they have recovered from acute illness and the criteria for discontinuation of isolation have been met